cartant/rxjs-tslint-rules/README.md

 import from "rxjs/add/operator/map";
 ```

-TypeScript will see the merged declarations in all modules, making it difficult to find `rxjs/add/...` style imports that are missing from modules in which patched observables and operators are used.
+TypeScript will see the merged declarations in all modules, making it difficult to find `rxjs/add/...` imports that are missing from modules in which patched observables and operators are used.

 This can cause problems, as whether or not `Observable` is patched then depends upon the order in which the modules are executed.